How to Avoid Evictions and Keep a Tenant Happy Long-Term

 Offer Multiple Ways to Pay the Rent

 Some tenants prefer to pay rent in person, while others like the convenience of paying online with a credit card.
-Offering multiple payment options makes it easier for renters to pay their rent on time, and it will also make you look more organized and professional.
-Plus, online payment systems make it easier for you to collect rent and track income.
+Additionally, online payment systems make it easier for you to collect rent and track income.

 Be Proactive About Responding to Complaints